All The Flavor — Without the Beans!

 - 1/2 teaspoon ground black pepper

-- Toppings: Cilantro, green onion, extra onion, cashew cream, avocado to top
+- Toppings: Cilantro, green onion, extra onion, cashew cream, sour cream, cheese or avocado to top

 Instructions

 - Melt the coconut oil over medium heat in a large pan or cast iron skillet.
 Once, it's melted, add the onion and pepper and saute a few minutes.
-Add the ground pork the beef and cook until the beef and pork are browned and no pink remains.
+Add the ground pork and beef and cook until the beef and pork are browned and no pink remains.1 pound Italian sausage, ½ tablespoon coconut oil to brown the meat, 1 pounds ground beef

 So great!
 My husband does not like beans, so this recipe was perfect!
 I especially love the sausage (I used Italian turkey sausage) in combination with the beef.
 So flavorful, so yummy… and I made mine a little extra spicy 🙃